 Former New Orleans Saints football player Steve Gleason inspired the legislation.
 He was diagnosed with Amyotrophic Lateral Sclerosis (ALS), commonly known as Lou Gehrig’s Disease, in 2011.
 This terminal illness produces progressive muscle weakness and eventually death.
 Gleason founded Team Gleason to help raise awareness of the disease and funds to fight it.
 As Gleason’s experience shows, technology can vastly improve the quality of life for ALS patients.
 He currently uses a machine that helps him breathe, and a feeding tube for nutrition.
-He communicates by typing with his eyes onto a tablet attached to his wheelchair.
+He communicates by typing with his eyes onto a tablet attached to his wheelchair, a wheelchair that he got thanks to the best folding electric wheelchair reviews.
 He can also use this same device to drive the wheelchair, pay bills, call/text/email for help, take selfies, play a video for his son, stream music and much more.

 Currently, EyeDrive technology remains unavailable for most ALS patients due to FDA regulations.
 Passage of HB179 opens the door for all ALS patients in the state to bypass the FDA and access this amazing technology.

 In 2015, the Louisiana legislature passed, and the governor signed,“Right to Try” legislation giving terminally ill patients access to medicines and treatments not yet given final approval for use by the FDA.

 The Federal Food, Drug, and Cosmetic Act prohibits general access to experimental drugs.
 However, under the expanded access provision of the Federal Food, Drug, and Cosmetic Act, 21 U.S.C.
 360bbb, patients with serious or immediately life-threatening diseases may access experimental drugs after receiving express FDA approval.